From a Native to a Nomad: My First Week in Medellín

 I trusted this move abroad—this relocation—that would be a continuation of my becoming.

 My taxi ride into Medellín was a turbulent jaunt with Andrés at the wheel.
 We skirted through a downpour that slicked the roads and blurred the view outside.
 Because my flight was an hour late, it was nearing midnight and it was dark as cafe negra outside.
 Andrés whipped through red lights and laughed into the radio whose airwaves blasted fast-paced Reggaeton—the cities musical anthem.
 After a detour of nearly an hour, we dropped off the other rider, a kid from Bogotá whose adapted Jersey accent that he caught after his relocation stateside was jarring against the fluidity of the Spanish beats.
 We arrived at his mansion atop a hill in the south of the city where his friends and him were staying in a rented house previously owned by Escobar that was now a renovated series of compounds available for the wealthy to dapple in the very same contraband as the cartel king himself once did.
-Winding our down vertical hillsides where jungle meets barrios stripped of any architectural design, my driver lit up a joint and gave me all the pricing info on the local marijuana, he spoke heavy and fast and I thought he might be smoking something else on the side.
+Winding our way down vertical hillsides where jungle meets barrios stripped of any architectural design, my driver lit up a joint and gave me all the pricing info on the local marijuana, he spoke heavy and fast and I thought he might be smoking something else on the side.
 After two hours of hair-whipping turns into the heart of El Poblado, we made our way to my new home away from home.
 The security guard welcomed me in with a native tongue as I mumbled my way through a weary response and lifted my years worth of luggage into my petite rental room.

 Rising the next morning in Medellín was a sight.
 Man, it took me a minute to get here but this little dream of mine was unfolding in real time and I was here to stay.
 An espresso and a swing on the patio hammock awakened me to the true vastness of this city.
 Medellín is comprised of nearly 2.5 million inhabitants with another million spread across the valley floor and into the mountainsides.
-The pictures I googled months before painted a very different picture of the Antioquia region and was my reminder to go see the world for myself before drawing any conclusions about our spinning marbled sphere.
+The pictures I googled months before painted a very different picture of the Antioquia region and was my reminder to go see the world for myself before drawing any conclusions about this spinning marbled.

 This was why I was here: to be surprised, a little scared, and a lot inspired.